 403.8.9.2 Whole house heat recovery ventilator system.

 Where outdoor air is provided to each habitable dwelling unit or sleeping unit by heat recovery or energy recovery ventilator the outdoor air shall be filtered.
 The filter shall be located on the upstream side of the heat exchanger in both the intake and exhaust airstreams with a Minimum Efficiency Rating Value (MERV) of at least 6.
 The system filter may be located at the intake device or inline with the fan.
 The filter shall be accessible for regular maintenance and replacement.

+Each habitable space in the dwelling or sleeping unit shall be served by a heat recovery ventilator system with outdoor air connection.

 403.8.10 Local exhaust ventilation and whole house ventilation alternate performance or design requirements.
 In lieu of complying with Sections 403.8.4 or 403.8.5 compliance with the section shall be demonstrated through engineering calculations by an engineer licensed to practice in the state of Washington or by performance testing.
 Documentation of calculations or performance test results shall be submitted to and approved by the building official.
 Performance testing shall be conducted in accordance with approved test methods.